KS Real Estate Commission

 A directory of approved providers and courses is located at our Continuing Education page.

 Possibly.
-Licensees must complete a RE-800 Individual Request Form to request approval for up to nine elective credit hours for real estate-related courses that are not currently approved by KREC.
+Login to the Public Portal and complete an Education Individual Request for CE form online to request approval for up to nine elective credit hours for real estate-related courses that are not currently approved by KREC.
 Do not submit this form for courses listed in the Directory of Approved CE Providers and Courses.
 All courses must meet Kansas requirements for continuing education.
-You must submit the RE-800 form, course outline, course completion certificate, and fee.
-You must include proof of a passing score of 90% or better on an exam for courses completed online or via video platform.
+You must submit the form, course outline, course completion certificate, and fee.
+Distance courses require additional documentation, including proof of a passing score of 90% or better on an exam for synchonous (webinar) online delivery.

 A licensee may receive a maximum of three elective hours of credit during any renewal period for attending a Commission meeting approved by the Commission.
 The meeting must be advertised prior as eligible for CE credit and attendance must be in-person for at least three consecutive hours of the meeting.